Visited: February 2000

 Population: 1,057 million (2000)

-India was part of my Asian Big Tour from Australia, through Southeast Asia and China to India.
-During this 15-months long trip I visited most of the countries in the region and spent and spent almost a month and a half travelling around India, before returning home completely out of money, but rich in experiences.
+India was the final country on my Asian Big Tour, which began in Australia and took me through Southeast Asia and China.
+During this 15-months long trip, I visited most of the countries in the region and spent almost a month and a half travelling around India, before returning home completely out of money, but rich in experiences.

 India is special, unique and extreme.
 You love it or you hate it.
 There is nothing between.

-The impact of poverty, disease, dirtiness, hassle or chaos can be so strong that the distinctive blend of colors, smells, religions, people and landmarks can diminish the moments of joy.
-There were situations, when I had enough of everything and during diarrhea issues, I found unbearable to tolerate the presence of so many people around me.
-It happens to everyone in certain occasions.
+The impact of poverty, disease, dirtiness, hassle or chaos can be so overwhelming that it overshadows the vibrant blend of colors, smells, religions, people and landmarks.
+There were moments when I’d had enough of everything, and during periods of diarrhea, the presence of so many people around me felt unbearable.
+I guess, it happens to everyone at certain times.

 From the first train ride to Calcutta surrounded by hordes of people to the final check-in at the airport counter, when followed by a holy cow, the bizarre situations impressed me.
-I never tried to interpret them from Western standpoint, because it would be impossible to find the explanation.
+I never tried to interpret them from a Western standpoint because it would be impossible to find the explanation.

-While the influence of diverse religions, holy cities and spicy food is an integral part of Indian culture, it is equally marked by challenges related to survival, the inequalities of the caste system, a large population and the presence of extremely poor or disabled people.
+While the diversity of religions, abundance of holy places and colorful, spicy food are integral to Indian culture, the country is equally shaped by challenges related to survival, caste inequalities, a large population, and the presence of many extremely poor or disabled people.

-Having cultivated a deep appreciation for Indian culture, I regard India highly among the nations of Asia.
+Upon experiencing India, I cultivated a deep appreciation for its culture and came to regard it highly among the Asian nations.
 My earlier experience in Bangladesh, which fell short of my expectations regarding cuisine, accommodations, and attractions, has likely influenced my favorable perspective.

 My adventures in India